kubiknem/event-calculus-solver-comparison/README.md

 - add a hybrid clingo implementation -- clingo[LP]?
 - add more examples (rest of ICLP25 paper and any other ones)
 - ? better benchmarking (currently just very basic one run, no averaging, no timeouts, ...)

+## Notes about the examples
+- ex1-light_on_off -- The most basic event calculus example.
+Included as a way to test the implementation of the axioms.
+- ex2-bank_account_no_fee -- Discrete fluents and changes.
+Slightly simplified version of ex4.
+- ex3-falling_object -- Basic example of continuous change (trajectory + continuous fluent).
+- ex4-bank_account_no_fee -- Discrete fluents and changes, but tricky when reasoning in continuous time.
+Requires special techniques or remodeling to avoid zeno-like behavior (infinitely fast response / event occurrence infinitely close to a non-inclusive bound).